ptrooms/smarthome/extensions/binding/org.eclipse.smarthome.binding.dmx/README.md

 They default to 255 (equals 100%) and 0 (equals 0%) respectively.
 This value can be set individually for all DMX channels, the format is `value1,value2, ...` with values from 0 to 255.
 If less values than DMX channels are defined, the values will be re-used from the beginning (i.e. if two values are defined, value1 will be used for channel1, channel3, ... and value2 will be used for channel2, channel4, ...).
-For tunable white things the number of values has to be a multiple of two.
 These values will be used if the thing receives an ON or OFF command.

 The `dynamicturnonvalue` can be set to `true` or `false` (default).